 Increased monitoring has benefits across the board.
 Management, revenue, and security all have much to gain from an extra eye on remote workers.
 We’ve highlighted a few benefits below.

 - Improve project scoping: Employee tracking tools allow you to track the time your employees work and simultaneously track project budget.
 Having your time and budget tracking integrated into a single system can cut down on administrative time and give a high-level pulse on projects.
 For example, if an employee is spending five hours on a task that is expected to take one hour, this signals a handful of things.
 The project may have been under scoped, your employee may be disengaged, or a number of other red flags you might not have otherwise checked.
+Alternatively, your employee may go over scope if they’re spending too much time on a project.

 - Gauge productivity: In addition to tracking project scope, employee monitoring allows you to see how your employees are spending their time.
 This can provide a more holistic view of your remote employee’s work day and a better idea of their workflow.
 In Project Management Institute’s (PMI) 2018 Pulse of the Profession report, 52 percent of high-performing companies said that digital transformation had a major impact on their work.